-Requesting Disability-Related Services and Accommodations
+Requesting Disability-Related Services and Accommodations as a Student

 In order to receive disability-related services and accommodations as a student or prospective student with a disability at Mohawk Valley Community College, you must follow the procedures outlined below:

 1. Present the Office of Accessibility Resources (Utica Campus) or Student Services Office (Rome Campus) with thorough documentation that clearly demonstrates a disability that will impact some aspect of the educational process.
 This documentation must be provided by the professional(s) with the appropriate credentials to diagnose, treat, and monitor each diagnosed disability (see Documentation Guidelines).

 2. Directly contact the Office of Accessibility Resources (Utica Campus) or Student Services Office (Rome Campus) to discuss your documentation and jointly determine appropriate services and accommodations for each course or activity.